SampleFix: Learning to Generate Functionally Diverse Fixes: Introduction

 \section{Introduction}

 Software development is a time-consuming and expensive process.
-Unfortunately, programs written by humans typically come with bugs, so that significant effort needs to be invested to obtain code that is only likely to be correct.
-Debugging is typically performed by humans and therefore tedious and can also contain mistakes.
+Unfortunately, programs written by humans typically come with bugs, so significant effort needs to be invested to obtain code that is only likely to be correct.
+Debugging is also typically performed by humans and can contain mistakes.
 This is neither desirable nor acceptable in many critical applications.
-Therefore, automatically locating and correcting program errors offers the potential to increase productivity as well as improve correctness of software.
+Therefore, automatically locating and correcting program errors~\cite{GouesPR19} offers the potential to increase productivity as well as improve the correctness of software.

-Advances in machine learning, deep learning \cite{Lecun98gradient-basedlearning,ng11unsupervised,alexnet}, computer vision \cite{Girshick15fast,Simonyan15} and NLP \cite{sutskever14seq2seq,Bahdanau2015NeuralMT} has dramatically boosted the machine's ability to automatically learn representations of natural data such as images and natural language contents for various tasks.
+Advances in deep learning \cite{alexnet,ng11unsupervised}, computer vision \cite{Girshick15fast,Simonyan15}, and NLP \cite{sutskever14seq2seq,Bahdanau2015NeuralMT} have dramatically boosted the machine's ability to automatically learn representations of natural data such as images and natural language contents for various tasks.
 Deep learning models also have been successful in learning the distribution over continuous \cite{cvae15sohn,autoencodr14kingma} and discrete data \cite{Maddison2017TheCD,jang18gumbel}, to generate new and diverse data points \cite{three_pillars}.
-These advances in machine learning and the advent of large corpora of source code \cite{bigcode} provide new opportunities toward harnessing deep learning methods to understand, generate or debug programs.
+These advances in machine learning and the advent of large corpora of source code~\cite{bigcode} provide new opportunities toward harnessing deep learning methods to understand, generate, or debug programs.

+Prior works in automatic program repair predominantly rely on expert-designed rules and error models that describe the space of the potential fixes \cite{singh2013automated,d2016qlose}.
+Such hand-designed rules and error models are not easily adaptable to the new domains and require a time-consuming process.

-There has been an increasing interest to carry over the success stories of deep learning in NLP and related techniques to employed deep learning-based approaches to tackle the ``common programming errors'' problem \cite{Gupta2017DeepFixFC,gupta2019RLAssist}.
-Such investigations have included compile-time errors such as missing scope delimiters, adding extraneous symbols, using incompatible operators as ``common programming errors''.
-Novice programmers and even experienced developers often struggled with these type of errors \cite{seo2014programmers}, which is usually due to lack of attention to the details of programs and/or programmer's inexperience \cite{gupta2019RLAssist}.
+In contrast, learning-based approaches provide an opportunity to adapt such models to the new domain of errors.
+Therefore, there has been an increasing interest to carry over the success stories of deep learning in NLP and related techniques to employ learning-based approaches to tackle the ``common programming errors'' problem \cite{Gupta2017DeepFixFC,gupta2019RLAssist}.
+Such investigations have included compile-time errors such as missing scope delimiters, adding extraneous symbols, using incompatible operators.
+Novice programmers and even experienced developers often struggled with these types of errors \cite{seo2014programmers}, which is usually due to lack of attention to the details of programs and/or programmer's inexperience.